Our Vision: We envision a future in which all animals are treated humanely, with compassion and respect.

 6) Pay the adoption fee and sign a contract detailing expectations of care for your new family member,

-7) Adoptions are typically the same day so come prepared with a collar, leash for a dog and a carrier if you are adopting a cat.
+7) Adoptions are typically the same day so come prepared with a collar AND leash for a dog and a carrier if you are adopting a cat.
 All animals are altered before adoptions are finalized.

-12) Adoption fees include an exam by our Shelter Veterinarian, spay or neuter, a free follow-up wellness visit at a partner veterinary clinic, microchip, initial vaccinations and preventatives.
+11) Adoption fees include an exam by a Veterinarian, spay or neuter, a free follow-up wellness visit at a partner veterinary clinic, microchip, initial vaccinations, dewormer and preventatives.

 Please call on us if you have any questions once you get home or if your adopted companion has health concerns within 14 days of adoption.
 We appreciate that you chose to adopt from Humane Society, Tennessee Valley.